skni-kod/Dodo-Lang/Dodo-lang/documentation/FunctionDefinitions.md

 ### Return statements

 They return the value from function or entire program.
-Values are calculated exactly the same as in variable declarations.
+Values are calculated exactly the same as in variable declarations with the result put into the correct return register and then a jump to return label occurs.

 ### Syntax